Lecturer: Michael Pounds

 Weighting: 7.5 CATS

-In recent years considerable progress has been made in the application of physics and physical measurement techniques to medicine.
+The application of physics and physical measurement techniques are essential to modern medicine.
 This module concentrates on five major areas of medical physics: plain film X-ray imaging, X-ray computer tomography, nuclear medicine, ultrasound in medicine, and radiotherapy.
 The aim of the module is to demonstrate the application of basic physical principles to these important areas of medical physics.

 To show how some of the physics learnt in a number of core modules may be applied in an important area outside of physics.